 Castel di Sangro, September 26th 1995

-To Mr J. Keith Kilby, Honorary Secretary of Monte San Martino Trust, with all my gratitude and my grandmother’s, for having granted me a Bursary by which I could attend a four week English Course to improve my English and spend a lovely holiday by visiting such a splendid city as London is, so rich with museums, ancient monuments and other very interesting places.
+To Mr J. Keith Killby, Honorary Secretary of Monte San Martino Trust, with all my gratitude and my grandmother’s, for having granted me a Bursary by which I could attend a four week English Course to improve my English and spend a lovely holiday by visiting such a splendid city as London is, so rich with museums, ancient monuments and other very interesting places.

 [Handwritten note] Account of Grandmother’s memories of helping P.O.W.s in Castel di Sangro.